 Croatia is, of course, the birthplace of one Nikola Tesla.
-His genius transformed the world, and Tesla’s birth village of Smiljan is set is a region of spectaclar regional beauty.
+His genius transformed the world, and Tesla’s birth village of Smiljan is set in a region of spectacular regional beauty.

 His legacy lives on in many forms, not least in the annual electric vehicle rally named after him.

-The Nikola Tesla EV Rally is described as the ‘quietest and cleanest rally in the world’.
-Already in its 6th year, the rally has so far attracted none other than Mate Rimac, Maye Musk (mother of Mr Modern-Day Tesla, Elon), and Paul Runge, the first purchaser of Rimac’s Concept One, which also took part in the 2016 rally.
+The Nikola Tesla EV Rally gets described as the ‘quietest and cleanest rally in the world’.
+It’s already had more than half a dozen of installments and so far attracted none other than Mate Rimac, Maye Musk (mother of Mr. Modern-Day Tesla, Elon), and Paul Runge, the first purchaser of Rimac’s Concept One, who also took part in the 2016 rally.

 The rally is the showpiece of one company, E.V.A Blue, which has done more than any other to push the electric vehicle environment in Croatia.

 There were just 4 charging stations and 5 registered electric cars in Croatia in early 2014.
 That was the year the rally began.
 Today, there are more than 300 charging stations, including several Tesla Supercharger stations.
 Much more progress is on the way, and you can follow it on the E.V.A.
 Blue website.

 The beaches of Croatia are one of the country’s great natural treasures (find out Total Croatia’s recommendations to the best ones).

 Keeping the beaches clean is a constant challenge, however.
 Not only is there the issue of lazy tourists (and locals), but the tides of the Adriatic also wash up trash from the sea.